pandalilly/stake-pool-school-handbook/stake-pool-guide/stake-pool/register_stakepool.md

 --out-file delegation.cert
 ```

-This creates a delegation certificate which delegates funds from all stake addresses associated with key `stake.vkey` to the pool belonging to cold key `cold.vkey`.
+This creates a delegation certificate which delegates fund from all stake addresses associated with key `stake.vkey` to the pool belonging to cold key `cold.vkey`.
 If we had used different staking keys for the pool owners in the first step, we would need to create delegation certificates for all of them instead.

 ## Submit the pool certificate and delegation certificate to the blockchain